Dopaminergic system

 This section has been translated automatically.

-The term "dopaminergic system" refers to all neurons that use the neurotransmitter dopamine (DA) for release.
-Dopamine belongs to the monoamines or biogenic amines and forms the group of catecholamines together with adrenaline and noradrenaline.
+The term "dopaminergic system" refers to the entirety of all neurons that use the neurotransmitter dopamine (DA) for release.
+Dopamine is one of the monoamines or biogenic amines and, together with adrenaline and noradrenaline, forms the group of catecholamines.

 The starting point for the biosynthesis of dopamine is L-tyrosine.
 L-tyrosine is ingested with food.
-L-tyrosine can also be produced by conversion of the essential amino acid L-phenylalanine.
-Through hydroxylation (enzyme tyrosine hydroxylase), the dopamine precursor L-dopa is formed in a first step.
-Subsequent decarboxylation (enzyme aromatic L-amino acid decarboxylase) produces dopamine, which is no longer liquid-permeable due to the lack of a carboxyl group.
-After biosynthesis, dopamine is now transported axonally into the synaptic terminal nodules, where it is taken up by the vesicular monamine transporter type 2 (VMAT-2) in storage vesicles.
+It can also be produced by converting the essential amino acid L-phenylalanine.
+Hydroxylation (by the enzyme tyrosine hydroxylase) produces the dopamine precursor L-dopa in a first step.
+Subsequent decarboxylation (by means of the enzyme aromatic L-amino acid decarboxylase) produces dopamine, which is no longer soluble due to the missing carboxyl group.
+After its biosynthesis, dopamine is axonally transported to the synaptic terminal buttons, where it is taken up into salivary vesicles via the vesicular monoamine transporter type 2 (VMAT-2).

 Spectrum of action